Monicah Mbiba, PhD: Senior Program Manager

 Internationally, Monicah has served and continues to contribute to the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) as a sustainable use assessment expert.
 In this capacity, she is contributing to evidence synthesis to influence global policy on scenarios for sustainability in the use of wild species.
 Monicah completed her undergraduate studies in forest resources and wildlife management at the National University of Science and Technology in Zimbabwe and received a master’s degree in environment and development from the University of Reading in the UK, both from which she attained distinctions.
 Later she obtained a Ph.D. from the University of the Witwatersrand in South Africa, focusing on how social capital and other household livelihood capitals interact to influence household dependency on natural resources and overall resilience.
 She previously held post-doctoral research positions in the Sustainability Research Unit at Nelson Mandela University, and the African Climate and Development Initiative at the University of Cape Town, both in Western Cape, South Africa

-In addition to her work with Legado, Monicah continues to work as consultant in sustainable wildlife management, as well as a researcher on nature-based solutions with the African Climate and Development Initiative at the University of Cape Town.
-The wealth of experience Monicah possess gives her excellent breadth and depth to contribute to the transdisciplinary work of conservation, poverty alleviation and development in marginalised African communities.
+In 2021, Monicah was appointed a Senior Program Manager for Thriving Futures to work on the Legado:Namunyak program in Samburu, Northern Kenya.
+The wealth of experience Monicah possesses gives her excellent breadth and depth to contribute to the transdisciplinary work of conservation, poverty alleviation and development in marginalized African communities.